 In the next step, activate the plugin.

-Then go to the OptimizePress dashboard and click on the “Install” buttons for all the OptimizePress plugins that you want to be installed.
+Then, go to the OptimizePress dashboard and click on the “Install” buttons for all the plugins you want to install.

-Inside the OptimizePress plugin dashboard you will find six different plugins:
+Inside the OptimizePress plugin dashboard, you will find six different plugins:

-• OptimizeBuilder.
+- OptimizeBuilder.
 Build lightning-fast, conversion-optimized web pages with the drag-and-drop page builder.

-• OptimizeFunnels.
+- OptimizeFunnels.
 The plugin is specifically designed for sales funnel building.

-• Smart Theme v3.
+- Smart Theme v3.
 It is a conversion-optimized, fast WordPress theme with beautiful designs.

-• OptimizeCheckouts.
+- OptimizeCheckouts.
 This plugin will let you take payments, sell your products and upsell offers.

-• OptimizeUrgency v3.
+- OptimizeUrgency v3.
 It is a plugin that will allow you to place alert notifications inside your blog posts and pages to inform your customers of the latest news and purchases made by other customers.

-• OptimizeMentor.
+- OptimizeMentor.
 This plugin simplifies how you protect content on your WordPress site and helps you create structured courses and membership areas.

 I would recommend installing all plugins, but if you see that you don’t need some plugins, it is not necessary to not install them all.